Dessert: Gallery

-By continent
+By region

 Africa

 Throughout much of central and western Africa, there is no tradition of a dessert course following a meal.
 Fruit or fruit salad would be eaten instead, which may be spiced, or sweetened with a sauce.
 In some former colonies in the region, the colonial power has influenced desserts – for example, the Angolan cocada amarela (yellow coconut) resembles baked desserts in Portugal.

 Asia

 In Asia, desserts are often eaten between meals as snacks rather than as a concluding course.
 There is widespread use of rice flour in East Asian desserts, which often include local ingredients such as coconut milk, palm sugar, and tropical fruit.
 In India, where sugarcane has been grown and refined since before 500 BC, desserts have been an important part of the diet for thousands of years; types of desserts include burfis, halvahs, jalebis, and laddus.

-Bubble tea, which originated in Taiwan, is a kind of dessert made with flavored tea or milk and tapioca.
-It is well known across the world.

 Europe

 In Ukraine and Russia, breakfast foods such as nalysnyky or blintz or oladi (pancake), and syrniki are served with honey and jam as desserts.

 In the Netherlands vla is a popular dessert.
 It is a custard-like dessert that is served cold.
 Popular flavours are: vanilla, chocolate, caramel, and several fruit flavours.
 There is also hopjesvla which is flavoured like a Hopje, a Dutch coffee and caramel sweet.

-The traditional dessert for informal meals in France consists of cheese or fresh fruit with coffee.
-However, the French tradition of pastry is highly developed, and desserts in haute cuisine may be very elaborate, with generous use of cream and butter.

-Because of its long Christian history, all countries of Europe have developed traditional desserts and sweet snacks for the Christmas season.
+France

+Early use of the term

+The word dessert as a culinary term appears as early as 1393 in the Ménagier de Paris, where "desserte" is included in three of the twenty-nine menus.
+The desserte comes near the end of the meal, but before the issue (departure) of hypocras and wafers, included in ten of the menus; and before the boute-hors (sendoff) of wines and spices, included in four of the menus.
+The desserte was the last cooked course of the meal, but the boute-hors was the true final course of the meal.

+In the later printed book Petit traicté auquel verrez la maniere de faire cuisine (c.
+1536), more widely known from the edition titled Livre fort excellent de cuisine (1542), the menus at the end of the book present the meal in four stages : the entree de table (entrance to the table), potaiges (foods boiled or simmered "in pots"), services de rost (meat or fowl "roasted" in dry heat), and issue de table (departure from the table).
+The issue de table includes fruit, nuts, pastries, jellies, cheese, and cream.
+The menus do not mention "dessert".